Piano concertos by Wolfgang Amadeus Mozart: Origins

 A similar structure can also be seen in the violin concerto of, for example, Vivaldi, who established the form, along with the three-movement concerto structure, and Viotti, wherein the concerto is divided into six sections.
-The keyboard parts of the concertos were almost invariably based on material presented in the ritornelli, and it was probably J.C.
-Bach, whom Mozart admired, who introduced the structural innovation of allowing the keyboard to introduce new thematic material in its first entry.
+The keyboard parts of the concertos were almost invariably based on material presented in the ritornelli, and it was probably J. C. Bach, whom Mozart admired, who introduced the structural innovation of allowing the keyboard to introduce new thematic material in its first entry.

-Early Mozart concertos
+Salzburg concertos (1767–1779)

 Concertos Nos.
 1–4 (K. 37, 39, 40 and 41) are orchestral and keyboard arrangements of sonata movements by other composers.
-The next three concertos (K. 107/1, 2 and 3), which are not numbered, are arrangements of piano sonatas by J.C.
-Bach (Op 5.
-Nos.
+The next three concertos (K. 107/1, 2 and 3), which are not numbered, are arrangements of piano sonatas by J. C. Bach (Op.
+5, Nos.
 2, 3, and 4, all composed by 1766).
-Based on handwriting analysis of the autographs they are believed to date from 1771–72.
+Based on handwriting analysis of the autographs they are believed to date from 1771 or 1772.
 Concerto No. 5, K. 175 from 1773 was his first real effort in the genre, and one that proved popular at the time.
 Concerto No. 6, K. 238 from 1776 is the first Mozart concerto proper to introduce new thematic material in the piano's first solo section.
 Concerto No. 7, K. 242 for three pianos and Concerto No. 8, K. 246 also date from 1776 and are generally not regarded as demonstrating much of an advance, although No. 7 is quite well known.

 Nine months after No. 8, however, Mozart produced one of his early masterpieces, the "Jenamy" (formerly "Jeunehomme") concerto, No. 9, K. 271.
 This work shows a decisive advance in the organisation of the first movement, as well as demonstrating some irregular features, such as the dramatic interruption of the orchestral opening by the piano after only one-and-a-half bars.
 The final concerto Mozart wrote before the end of his Salzburg period was the well-known Concerto No. 10, K. 365 for two pianos: the presence of the second piano disturbs the "normal" structure of piano-orchestra interaction.

 Finally, a fragment of a concerto for piano and violin, K. Anh.
 56/315f exists that Mozart started in Mannheim in November 1778 for himself (piano) and Ignaz Fränzl (violin).
 The project was abandoned when the Elector, Charles Theodore moved the court and orchestra to Munich after succeeding to the Electorate of Bavaria in 1777, and Fränzl stayed behind.